Gary Browne (basketball)

-Gary Browne Ramírez (born March 24, 1993) is a Puerto Rican professional basketball player who plays for the Vaqueros de Bayamón of the Baloncesto Superior Nacional (BSN).
-He also represents the Puerto Rican national team.
+Gary Browne Ramírez (born March 24, 1993) is a Puerto Rican professional basketball player for Bosna of the ABA League and the EuroCup.
+He played college basketball at West Virginia, and represents the Puerto Rican national team in international competitions.

-He was named the BSN Most Valuable Player and Most Improved Player after a breakthrough season with Atléticos de San Germán in 2017.
+Browne was named the Most Valuable Player and Most Improved Player by the Baloncesto Superior Nacional (BSN) after his breakthrough season with Atléticos de San Germán in 2017.
 He was also named as a reserve for the league All-Star Game.

 Early life

 Gary Browne Ramírez was born in Trujillo Alto, Puerto Rico to Gary Browne, Sr. and Anamaris Rodríguez.
 However, he was raised in San Juan, specifically in Cupey.
 He started playing basketball as a child.
 At the age of 14, he moved to the United States and attended Arlington Country Day School in Jacksonville, Florida.
 He would then come back to Puerto Rico and attend Saint Francis School in Carolina, where he played for the basketball team.

 College career

 In 2011, Browne enrolled at West Virginia University and joined the Mountaineers basketball team.
 He played with the team for four seasons, averaging 6.2 points per game.
 As a senior, he averaged 7.0 points per game.
 He sprained his ankle in February 2015.
 After graduating, Browne made himself eligible for the 2015 NBA draft, but went undrafted.